Reddit Bans The_Donald, Forum Of Nearly 800,000 Trump Fans, Over Abusive Posts

 Also on Monday, Twitch, the Amazon-owned site for streaming games, said it temporarily suspended Trump's account, according to a Twitch spokesperson.

-The decision was made following the president rebroadcasting on his Twitch channel a 2015 campaign speech in which he disparaged Mexican immigrants and remarks the president made at a recent Tulsa rally linking Hispanics to crime.
+The decision was made following the president rebroadcasting on his Twitch channel a 2015 campaign speech in which he disparaged Mexican immigrants and remarks he made at a recent Tulsa, Okla., rally linking Hispanics to crime.

 "Hateful conduct is considered a zero-tolerance violation," said the Twitch spokesperson.